Alex-Nguyen/SaturatedThicknessTensorBoard/README.md

 $tensorboard --logdir logpath
 ```
 ### Install dependencies for Jupyter notebook
-Please following the instructions below to install all required libraries in our demonstration.
+Please follow the instructions below to install all required libraries in our demonstration.
 Open the Terminal from Anaconda Environment >> Open with Terminal
 ![vinh.nguyen@ttu.edu](/figures/Dependency.png)

 and type the following commands: